Distribution of interspike intervals of a neuron with inhibitory autapse stimulated with a renewal process: Results

 Finally, the expressions for $ p^{in}(t)$ (\ref{erlang}), $p^0(t)$ (\ref{p0erlang}), ${\tilde P}^0(t)$ (\ref{P0tildeerlang}), $p^{o\_if}(t)$ (\ref{poiferlang}), and $g(s)$ (\ref{gerlang}) can be substituted into Eq. (\ref{ptfin1}) to find the PDF for the neuron with delayed inhibitory feedback $p(t)$ for the ISIs $t<\Delta$:

 and into Eq. (\ref{ptfin2}) to find $p(t)$ for the ISIs $t \in ]\Delta;T_2[$:

 where the coefficient $a$ is given by Eq. (\ref{aerlang}).

-Notice that expressions for the ISI PDF $p(t)$ (\ref{pt_erlang2_1}) and (\ref{pt_erlang2_2}) have been obtained without specifying the exact neuronal model.
-For example, instead of the leaky integrate-and-fire model, we might consider the perfect integrator or the binding neuron model.
+Notice that expressions for the ISIs PDF $p(t)$ (\ref{pt_erlang2_1}) and (\ref{pt_erlang2_2}) have been obtained without specifying the exact neuronal model.
+For example, we might consider the leaky integrate-and-fire neuron, the perfect integrator, or the binding neuron model.
 It means that at some initial interval of ISI durations, the PDF $p(t)$ is the same for the whole considered in this section class of neuronal models with delayed inhibitory feedback.
-The further course of $p(t)$ will depend on the ISI PDF for the neuron without feedback $p^0(t)$, which is different for different models.
+The further course of $p(t)$ will depend on the distribution for the neuron without feedback $p^0(t)$, which is different for different neuronal models.

-The expressions (\ref{pt_erlang2_1}) and (\ref{pt_erlang2_2}) for $p(t)$ have been checked numerically by means of the Monte Carlo simulation for the binding neuron model with threshold 2 stimulated with the Erlang-2 stream (\ref{erlang}), and with delayed inhibitory feedback specified in Sec. \ref{sect_feedback_props}.
+The expressions (\ref{pt_erlang2_1}) and (\ref{pt_erlang2_2}) for $p(t)$ have been checked numerically by means of the Monte Carlo simulation for the binding neuron model with threshold 2 stimulated with the Erlang-2 stream (\ref{erlang}), and with delayed inhibitory feedback specified in Sect. \ref{class}.
 The model parameters have been set to fulfill the conditions (\ref{condition}) and (\ref{f(s)condition}).
 The results of the simulation are displayed in Fig. \ref{examples}.